unum-cloud/usearch/README.md

 ## Clustering

-Once the index is constructed, it can be used to cluster entries much faster.
+Once the index is constructed, it can cluster entries much faster than using a separate clustering algorithm implementation.
-In essence, the `Index` itself can be seen as a clustering, and it allows iterative deepening.
+Essentially, the `Index` itself can be seen as a clustering, allowing iterative deepening.

 ```py
 clustering = index.cluster(